idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 Meanwhile, my team was still only 10 people, and I felt like a failure.
 Having failure rubbed in your face sucks, so I avoided our monthly beers with lame excuses.
 One day, while talking to my mentor, it clicked.
 I shouldn't evaluate myself relative to Sally's life.
 I should evaluate myself based on me.
 Sally and I had a good laugh over this when we resumed our beer series in October.

-#### Feeling cheated because I was treated unfairly, and not appreciated.
+#### Feeling cheated because I was treated unfairly, and not appreciated

 **Antidote:** Don't let your friend/boss/society's assessment of you outweigh your own.
 Take their judgment in stride.
 Decide if you need to find a new friend/boss/society, correct them, or live with and act appropriately.